-The Red Cross is governed by a Board of Trustees, who have legal and strategic responsibility for the organisation.
-Nine of these Trustees are Red Cross volunteers themselves, elected to the Board by the Volunteers' Council chairs in their Territory.
+The Red Cross is governed by a board of trustees, who have legal and strategic responsibility for the organisation.
+Nine of these trustees are Red Cross volunteers themselves, elected to the board by the volunteers' council chairs in their Territory.
 The other Trustees are chosen for their specialist skills and experience.

-The organisation is managed by paid staff, who are responsible for the day-today operation of the Red Cross and are ultimately accountable to the Board of Trustees.
+The organisation is managed by paid staff, who are responsible for the day-to-day operation of the Red Cross and are ultimately accountable to the board of trustees.

-"Volunteering for the Red Cross has made me a stronger, more confident person."
+"Volunteering for the Red Cross has made me a stronger, more confident person"

-> Communications
+Communications

-The Red Cross recognises the importance of clear and effective communication. both between volunteers and staff, and with the wider world.
+The Red Cross recognises the importance of clear and effective communication, both between volunteers and staff, and with the wider world.
 The organisation uses a wide range of internal and external communication tools to highlight the valuable work it does and get across its humanitarian message.

 Red Cross Life, a bi-monthly magazine, is sent to volunteers throughout the UK and highlights the work of the Red Cross.
-It also gives volunteers and staff the opportunity to air their views, as well as reporting Branch news and latest volunteer successes.
-Across the UK.
-Area staff produce newsletters which look at the achievements of the Red Cross staff and volunteers on a more local level.
+It also gives volunteers and staff the opportunity to air their views, as well as reporting local news and latest volunteer successes.
+Across the UK, Area staff produce newsletters which look at the achievements of the Red Cross staff and volunteers on a more local level.

-Volunteers can also access RedRoom. the British Red Cross' intranet site, packed not only with the latest news but with forms, policies, procedures everything a volunteer might want to know.
+Volunteers can also access RedRoom, the British Red Cross' intranet site, packed not only with the latest news but with forms, policies, procedures - everything a volunteer might want to know.
 Volunteers can even take part in debates on the message board with fellow volunteers and staff.

 RedRoom is just for British Red Cross volunteers and staff, so you will need your volunteer ID number to log in.

-Every year, on a Saturday in March, the Red Cross holds a National Assembly, providing an opportunity to meet fellow volunteers, staff and Trustees from all across the UK. celebrate Red Cross successes at home and abroad, and hear about plans for the future.
+Every year, the Red Cross holds a National Assembly, providing an opportunity to meet fellow volunteers, staff and trustees from all across the UK, celebrate Red Cross successes at home and abroad, and hear about plans for the future.
 The National Assembly is always advertised in Red Cross Life.